Magi Chapel: The procession

 West Wall, Castruccio Castracani with a leopard, the symbol of his house.

 Melchior, the oldest Magus, rides on the west wall leading the procession.
 Traditionally, his features have been read as those of Joseph, Patriarch of Constantinople, who died in Florence during the Council; but they could also be those of Sigismund, Holy Roman Emperor, who helped end the Great Schism by convoking the Council of Constance in 1414.
 Like Cosimo, he is shown as a peacemaker riding on a donkey.
 He is preceded by a page in blue with a leopard on his horse - this figure is a scherzo, a joke embedded in a painting, representing Castruccio Castracani, Duca di Lucca, according to C.F.
 Young’s “The Medici”, with the leopard being the sign of the house of Lucca.
 Giuliano de' Medici is shown riding a white horse, preceded by an African with a bow.

 Bearded Balthasar, the middle Magus, rides a white horse on the south wall.

 He is portrayed with the same facial features as Byzantine emperor John VIII Palaiologos.
 It is thought by some that the three pages behind him represent Piero's daughters, Nannina, Bianca and Maria, while others argue that the faces of those young women are more likely to be amongst the rest of the Medici portraits.

-East Wall, Caspar, the youngest Magus - possibly Lorenzo.
+East Wall, Caspar, the youngest Magus - possibly Lorenzo the Magnificent or Demetrios Palaiologos.

 On the east wall, Caspar, the youngest Magus, leads the end of the procession on a white horse.
 This figure has often been taken for an idealized Lorenzo il Magnifico, who was born in 1449 and so was still a boy when the fresco was completed.
 Closely following Caspar are the contemporary head of the family, Piero the Gouty on a white horse, and devout family founder Cosimo on a humble donkey.
 Then come Sigismondo Pandolfo Malatesta and Galeazzo Maria Sforza, respectively lord of Rimini and Pavia.
 They did not take part in the Council, but were guests of the Medici in Florence in the time the frescoes were painted.
 After them is a procession of illustrious Florentines, such as the humanists Marsilio Ficino and the Pulci brothers, the members of the Art Guilds and Benozzo himself.
 The painter looks out at the viewer and can be recognized for the scroll on his red hat, reading Opus Benotii.
 Little Lorenzo il Magnifico is the boy directly below him with the distinctive snub nose; Lorenzo's younger brother Giuliano is next to him.